saprykins/enterprise_knowledge_chatbot/LLM_SETUP_GUIDE.md

 - GitHub API integration

 ### ❌ **What's Not Working:**
-- **LLM Responses** - Currently using keyword matching instead of GPT
+- **LLM Responses** - Currently using keyword matching instead of GitHub AI
 - **Model Information** - Can't identify which model is being used

 ## 🧪 **Testing the LLM**